-HI KATE, Highlight loyalty program status, points available, and redemption opportunities- and if the subscriber is not a member, point out that they're not earning points for ★ ★ ★ ★ ★ ☆ ☆ READY TO TAKE FLIGHT?
-START HERE. their activity.
-Include personalized recommendations based on past trips, recent browsing, and the travel behavior of other subscribers with similar interests that live in the area. shopping information about the subscriber's preferred airport or the airport that Use responsive design, which caters to frequent travelers.
+HI KATE, • Highlight loyalty program status, points available, and IT'S TIME TO REDEEM YOUR POINTS. $\star \star $ redemption opportunities- and if the subscriber is not a member, point out that they're not earning points for their activity.
+READY TO TAKE FLIGHT?
+Include personalised recommendations based on past trips, recent browsing, and the travel behaviour of other subscribers with similar interests that live in the area.
+HERE. • ★ ★ ★ ★ ★ ☆ ☆ Use dynamic content to include parking, dining, and shopping information about the subscriber's preferred airport or the airport that they're using next if currently on a trip. • Use responsive design, which caters to frequent travellers.
+0